dkarter/CCProcessing-Ruby/README.md

 	$ ruby main.rb file spec/test.in

-### Test
+### Testing
-First we must make sure you have rspec installed on your system, for that you are going to need to run:

-	$ gem install rspec
+First make sure you followed the installations steps (bundle install) and got the necessary version of RSpec.

 To run the test suite navigate to the program directory and enter:

 	$ rspec

-You should see all the tests (58) have passed and displayed in green.
+You should see all the tests (41) have passed and displayed in green.

 ##  Overview of Design Decisions
-I chose to use BDD with RSpec because it makes it easy to ensure all the requirements for the software have been implemented in the code.
-It made sure that no regression bugs have occured while adding functionality.
+While developing the application I tried to adhere as much as possible (without overcomplicating) to the *SOLID Principles of Object-Oriented Design*.
+I beleive that adhering to those principles makes for flexible, healthy, and maintainable code.
+This design decision was inspired by a book called *Practical Object-Oriented Design in Ruby*.

+In order to make the code testable and mobile I used the Dependency Injection pattern.
+This eliminated all couplings between the different components.
+The client code is the only exception to the rule and serves as an integration test which combines the different components together.

-I divided the program into Accounts and Transactions with an interpreter model (main and CCProcApp) to help execute the client commands.
+I divided the program into the following parts:

-The transactions can be of type credit or charge and are stored in an array in the Account.
-The Account is responsible for calculating the balance by iterating over the transactions and summing up the charges as positive and credits as negative.

-Ideally, I would separate the CCProcApp into an accounts_controller which will contain the add, charge, credit and summary function.
-However, for the sake of simplicity and time I decided to put them in one.
+	- Account: Stores the user's account (name, card, limit, transactions, calculates balance)
+	- AccountManager: manages a hash of the app's active accounts (add account, send actions to an active account, summarize accounts)
+	- Transaction: A simple model to store the type of a transaction (credit/charge) and the amount associated with it
+	- CommandInterpreter: A class which interprets textual commands and sends messages to it's dependencies to execute those commands
+	- Luhnacy: a validator model implementing Luhn 10 which I extracted from a gem named Luhnacy.
+	- CCProcessingClient: integrates the different components and provides user interfaces for accessing the program (file processing/interactive prompt)

 ## Why Ruby
-1. Lightweight
-2. Elegant syntax
-3. Does not require to compile each time
-4. Powerful bdd framework (RSpec)
-5. Works great on Mac
-6. Gems are really helpful and time saving (e.g. Luhn 10 validator, Thor for commandline arguments)
-7. Braintree works with Ruby on Rails so building the project in ruby is a good opportunity to showcase my skills
+Ruby provides a great testing framework and tools to assist in TDD.
+RSpec provides with great mocking and stubbing tools which made testing the dependency injection design pattern a pleasure.

+Although I could have written this task in any object-oriented language fairly easily, I prefer to showcase my Ruby skills considering that Braintree uses Ruby for active development.

+## Final Notes
+Thank you for taking the time out of your busy day to read through this guide and evaluate my code!
+If you encounter any issues at all do not hesitate to contact me at (773) 470-6209 or jobs@doriankarter.com